risingwavelabs/risingwave/docs/metrics.md

 There are two contributing factors to it:
 1. Time taken to actually process the streaming messages.
-2. Bandwidth for streaming messages.
+2. Buffer capacity for streaming messages.

 When injecting a new barrier,
 there will usually be streaming messages in the stream graph (unless it's the initial barrier).